AlexMussell/flask-react-scss-template/README.md

 If there is anything you think needs to be addressed/added/updated to this template, please let me know or submit a PR.
 This repository was set up as I couldn't find a good template to start myself off with.
 So hopefully it helps some others.

-## How to Run
+## How to run locally
-If you already know what you're doing, first clone the repo, create a virtualenv (I highly recommend [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/)), install `requirements.txt` and then run from top of repository:
+First clone the repo, create a virtualenv (I highly recommend [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/)), install `requirements.txt` and then run from top of repository:

 ```
 flask run